Products & Services

 - BT Ireland Wholesale

-Ireland's secondary school students shine at the 2013 BT Young Scientist Business Bootcamp
+Winners of the 2014 BT Young Scientist Business Bootcamp announced.

-Evaluated by a judging panel from business and academia, the team was selected for its significant progress over the course of the innovative programme.
+Evaluated by a judging panel from business, media and academia, the team was selected for its significant progress over the course of the innovation and skills programme.
+Katie Culligan, aged 17 from Dominican College Drumcondra was recognised as the best individual student.
+All of the winners will enjoy summer placements at leading third level universities including NUI Galway and University of Limerick.